owaissultan3000/Backend-Pool/README.md

 # backend-pool

-Basic CRUD operation for practice using dot net core 5
+Backend of the car pooling application using dot net core 5